Amazon Obhijaan: Filming

-Initially, the makers planned to shot the film in Siberia.
-But the director decided to shift the film to a rainforest.
-Although Malaysia was considered for the shoot, Amazon rainforest was finalised owing to its adventurous landscapes.
-The shooting was started from May 2016.
-The initial parts of the film which depicted Dev aka Shankar's home in India, was shot in Bolpur.
-The remaining majority of the film was shot across different locations in Brazil and the Amazon.
-The underwater sequences were mostly shot in the rivers Rio Negro and Rio Solimões.
+The production faced significant logistical challenges, primarily due to its ambitious choice of location.
+Initially, the makers planned to shoot the film in Siberia to capture a snowy landscape.
+However, the director decided to shift the film to a rainforest.
+Although Malaysia was considered for the shoot, it was ultimately rejected as it did not look "adventurous" enough.
+The Amazon rainforest was finalised owing to its authentic and dangerous landscapes.

+The shooting commenced in May 2016.
+The initial parts of the film, which depicted Shankar's home in India, were shot in Bolpur.
+The majority of the film was shot across different locations in Brazil, including São Paulo, Manaus, and the Amazon forests.
+The underwater sequences were primarily shot in the rivers Rio Negro and Rio Solimões.